 In addition, the team commented on recent moves in the Chinese EV industry and by car companies, saying the recent round of big price cuts by Tesla, Xpeng, AITO and local government stimulus measures have helped partially offset the phase-out of state subsidies.

-"In relation, recent comments from the central government hint at more openness to bringing back the subsidy, therefore, we do think the probability of policy action has increased potentially targeting 2Q23 implementation," the team added.
+"In relation, recent comments from the central government hint at more openness to bringing back the subsidy, therefore, we do think the probability of action has increased potentially targeting 2Q23 implementation," the team added.

 In terms of the EV makers' moves, Li Auto has set out a bolder vision of becoming a leader in artificial intelligence and autonomous driving by the end of the decade.
 Yu's team believes this suggests that Li Auto's big ramp-up in R&D spending this year is very intentional and will remain elevated going forward.